 It’s an ongoing process and I hope that in 10 or 20 years I can still feel the same joy when looking at my photos.
-After all I’m still in the early phase with my photography.
+After all, I’m still in the early phase of my photographic career.

 Your love of nature and the urge of documenting it took you places as Ireland, UK, US, Denmark, Sweden, Portugal, the Seychelles etc. Do you recall any anecdotal experience or story from all those journeys to share with the readers?

-Since that morning on the Grand Canyon I have seen and photographed many spectacular landscapes.
+Since that morning in the Grand Canyon, I have seen and photographed many spectacular landscapes.
 Seeing those landscapes for the first time is always something special.
 You can look at as many photos as you like, being there in person is always a completely different sensation.
 It’s much more than just seeing the landscape, I experience it with all my senses.

 For example, if I photograph a colourful sunrise I sometimes feel so happy that I want to jump, scream and dance.

 I somehow try to capture this in my photos (not the dancing part though ;-) ).
 Even if looking at a photo can never be the same it should at least create similar feelings in the viewer and create some sense of awe for the landscape.

 Flowing water captures your imagination.
 Why this love for the sparkles of water?

 I always liked the sea, rivers and waterfalls.
 Water is very dynamic.
 It’s the movement and sound of the water I like.
 When I’m near rushing water I feel really immersed in nature.
 I can even forget if there are people or a road nearby.

 Also in case of photography water gives me so much creative freedom.
 Using different exposure times I can completely transform a scene.
 By using long exposures I can give it a mystic look, with short exposures I can show the power of the water and with exposures of a few seconds I can show it flows.